NordicSemiconductor/Android-BLE-Library/README.md

                 .getService(SERVICE_UUID)
                 .getCharacteristic(CHAR_UUID);

-            //  set write callback, if you need setWriteCallback(serverCharacteristic)
+            // Set write callback, if you need.
+It will be called when the remote device writes
+            // something to the given server characteristic. setWriteCallback(serverCharacteristic)
                 .with((device, data) ->
                     sendNotification(otherCharacteristic, "any data".getBytes())